nasa-gibs/onearth/src/mrfgen/README.md

 * quality_prec: The quality for JPEG (defaults to 80) or precision for LERC (defaults to 0.001).
 * source_url: The URL of the source data file.
 * email_server: The SMTP server where email notifications are sent from.
-* email_recipient: The recipient address for email notifications.
+* email_recipient: The recipient address(es) for email notifications.
+Use semi-colon ";" to separate recipients.
+* email_sender: The sender address for email notifications.

 Let's modify the previous sample configuration to reproject the imagery into Web Mercator (EPSG:3857), generate a larger output size, and utilize a colormap: